SirBraneDamuj/mustadio/README.md

 ### Using

 The default route will load the current tournament if it isn't loaded yet and redirect you to `/red/blue`.
 Use the match buttons at the bottom to navigate to a matchup of your choosing.
 The match buttons only enumerate possible matchups that can occur in the tournament.
-You can type any two team names in the URL to show a left/right matchup how you choose.If you want to see an arbitrary matchup, type the two team names in the URL
+You can type any two team names in the URL to show a left/right matchup how you choose.
+If you want to see an arbitrary matchup, type the two team names in the URL

-Once a tournament is over, someone has to click the New Tournament button at the bottom.
-That will clear the in-memory data and load the new dump from the site.
-You should probably wait until after `!fight` is resolved.
+Once a tournament is over, someone has to click the New Tournament button in the menu bar.
+That will load the newest tournament ID and take you to the first matchup.